JacobGrisham/aws-cdk/README.md

  * [lib/hitcounter.ts](https://github.com/JacobGrisham/aws-cdk/blob/main/lib/hitcounter.ts) is where the hit counter construct is defined
  * [lambda/hello.js](https://github.com/JacobGrisham/aws-cdk/blob/main/lambda/hello.js) is where the logic for displaying messages is defined
  * [lambda/hitcounter.js](https://github.com/JacobGrisham/aws-cdk/blob/main/lambda/hitcounter.js) is where the logic for handling hits is defined
+ * [lib/pipeline-stage.ts](https://github.com/JacobGrisham/aws-cdk/blob/main/lambda/pipeline-stage.ts) declares a new Stage (component of a pipeline) and in that stage instantiates our application stack
+ * [lib/pipeline-stack.ts](https://github.com/JacobGrisham/aws-cdk/blob/main/lambda/pipeline-stack.ts) `const deploy` imports and creates an instance of the WorkshopPipelineStage.
+Later, you might instantiate this stage multiple times (e.g. you want a Production deployment and a separate devlopment/test deployment).
  * [cdk.json](https://github.com/JacobGrisham/aws-cdk/blob/main/cdk.json) file tells the CDK Toolkit how to execute your app.
 In our case it will be `npx ts-node bin/cdk-workshop.ts`.
 More specifically, it contains definitions for `cdk` commands.

 ## Results